zacshi/GettingCleaningData/README.md

 # Getting Cleaning Data

 This is part of the assignment from week 4 in the "Getting Cleaning Data" Course.
-Within this Github project, I have uploaded 4 new files:
+Within this Github project, I have uploaded 4 files:

 1. README.md this file itself
 2. CodeBook.md a file explain the variables and other information in the tyde dataset